Xbalawi/Sentinel-Drive-Simulation/README.md

 * **Crash Dynamics & Logging:** If the firewall fails or is absent and the car accelerates beyond 40 m/s, a critical failure is triggered, resulting in a crash.
 All telemetry (time, speed, fuel) is logged internally for post-race analysis and visualization.

-**Use Case**
-This project serves as an educational tool for understanding the intersection of software security, control theory, and physical engineering in autonomous robotics.